Medicare Modernization Act

 The MMA also created income-related Part B premium subsidies for qualifying low-income beneficiaries.

 As a result, wealthier beneficiaries whose modified adjusted gross income exceeds a certain threshold are now required to pay higher Part B and Part D premiums.
-This additional cost is known as the income-related monthly adjustment amount (IRMAA).
-It’s estimated to impact about 7 percent of all Medicare beneficiaries in 2021.
+This additional cost is known as the income-related monthly adjustment amount or IRMAA charge.
+It’s estimated that it affected about 7% of all Medicare beneficiaries in 2021.

 Medicare Modernization Act Pros and Cons